t-o-k/Useful-POV-Ray-macros/README.md

 The 3x3 matrix represented by the row vectors vX, vY and vZ must not be singular.

+## TransformFromTransformFunction(TransformFn)

+Creates a transformation from the transformation inherent in the transform function TransformFn().

 ## VectorsFromTransformFunction(TransformFn, vX, vY, vZ, pT)

 Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the transform function TransformFn().